Flight time is one of the first and most important parameters you check for before buying a drone.

 Flight Time, T = (C x BDM) / ACD

 Note: If you use mAh as a Capacity unit and Kg as your unit of weight, you will get the time in Hours.
-Just multiply your answer with 60 to convert it to Minutes.
+Just multiply your answer by 60 to convert it to Minutes.

 If you find this calculator useful, please feel free to share it with your friends.
 If you have any suggestions, you can reach out to me at ahmed (at) flythatdrone.com